 Note in this example how my client followed up by calling rather than emailing.
-If you email following a rejection, the hiring manager (perhaps feeling uncomfortable after having just rejected you) either won’t respond to the email or will give you a vague, non-committal answer.
+You can try emailing and ask for a 10 minute conversation to gain feedback that could be helpful for your search.
+You’ll find, however, that usually the hiring manager (perhaps feeling uncomfortable after having just rejected you) won’t respond to the email or will give you a vague, non-committal answer.
 If you call and get them on the phone, however, you’re putting them on the spot, and enabling something different to happen.
 If you’re gracious and wish them well (and assuming they liked you personally), they often feel bad they rejected you and want to help!

 This approach won’t get you an interview in every situation, of course.
 Nevertheless, you have nothing to lose by trying, and a job offer to gain.